* Self-described “antiracist essayist” and lecturer

-Wise was born in Nashville, Tennessee in October 1968.
+Wise was born in Nashville, Tennessee on October 4, 1968.
 He attended Tulane University, where he served as a leader of the campus’ anti-apartheid movement, pressuring the school to divest its assets from U.S. companies that conducted any business with the South African government.
 When Tulane failed to comply, Wise in 1988 persuaded Archbishop Desmond Tutu to turn down an honorary degree which the university was planning to award him.
 Wise graduated in 1990 with a B.A. in Political Science and a minor in Latin American Studies.

 In the early 1990s, Wise received training as an antiracist activist from the New Orleans-based People’s Institute for Survival and Beyond (PISB).
 Challenging its trainees “to analyze the structures of power and privilege that hinder social equity,” PISB contends that racism “is the single most critical barrier to building effective coalitions for social change.”

 Wise’s first job in the field came as the youth coordinator for the Louisiana Coalition Against Racism and Nazism, which was originally founded to help defeat the political ambitions of Ku Klux Klan Grand Wizard, David Duke.
 From 1999 to 2003, Wise served as an advisor to the Fisk University Race Relations Institute.